neoroseknows/pf2e-level-up-wizard/README.md

 - Updating Feat dropdown to allow for opening the corresponding compendium page, as well as sending the Feat info in chat
 - Marking Feats that have prerequisites
+- Proper Localization :)

 ## Bug Reporting / Feature Requests

-Feel free to reach out to me on Discord at zumanzo#8754, and/or open an [issue on Github](https://github.com/BenABaron/pf2e-level-up-wizard/issues).
+Feel free to reach out to me on Discord at Zumanzo#8754, and/or open an [issue on Github](https://github.com/BenABaron/pf2e-level-up-wizard/issues).